chemerisuk/better-ajaxify/README.md

 <div data-ajaxify="content"></div>
 ...
 ```

+### Fastclick support
+Mobile browsers have 300ms delay between a physical tap and the firing of a click event.
+To achieve it you need to set `touch-start: none` css property on such elements.
+In that case `touchstart` will be used to send `ajaxify:fetch` event.

 ### Multiclick fix
 The library prevents user from clicking on the same element twice.
 All repeated actions will be skipped.